Jump To Topic

-Surgical complications that occur using the ASR Acetabular Hip Replacement System, ASR Resurfacing system and Pinnacle hip system are similar to other types of hip replacements.
+Surgical complications that occur using the ASR Acetabular Hip Replacement System and ASR Resurfacing system are similar to other types of hip replacements.

 A recent FDA advisory panel also noted that hip replacement surgeries can carry other immediate, short-term or long-term complications, such as the following.